Part 3 in our series of articles about the United Kingdom’s patron saints, and the hymn traditions they represent. See For all the (patron) saints.

 'Gainst the dragons of anger, the ogres of greed;

 And let me set free with the sword of my youth,

 From the castle of darkness, the power of the truth.

 - For a short account of the basics, see the BBC’s archived page about England’s patron saint

 - St George and the Dragons is Michael H. Collins's "report on what is now known about what the traditions of St GeorgeMichael Collins attempts to untangle fact from fable"

-- Jack Straw, writing in The Guardian, touches on the multi-faith symbolism to be drawn from St George in St George the Turkish Arab
+- Jack Straw, writing in The Guardian in 2007, touches on the multi-faith symbolism to be drawn from St George in St George the Turkish Arab